 Do you understand that your dedication and baptism identify you as one of Jehovah’s Witnesses in association with God’s spirit-directed organization?

 Baptism as a Jehovah's Witness indicates one has 'opted for submission to the true God, Jehovah, in place of submission to Satan.'
-WT, June 1, 1985, Article: 'Subjecting Ourselves to Jehovah by Dedication'
+Watchtower Magazine, June 1, 1985, Article: 'Subjecting Ourselves to Jehovah by Dedication'

 Baptism as a JW means 100% obedience to the Governing Body of Jehovah's Witnesses.
 JW's appear to be politically neutral because they don't run for office, vote, or go to war but that doesn't mean they're 'politically neutral'.